Skip to main content

 To manage jaw joint or jaw muscle pain you can use LOW LEVEL LASER To nourish the joints internlly use MERCOLA JOINT SUPPLEMENTS

 Clenching and grinding can also make the periodontal ligament (PDL) around the teeth sore just like any ligament that is stressed.
 The PDL has living cells called "fibroblasts" which can help the ligament heal.
-Healing can be accelerated with low level laser.
+Discomfort can be alleviated and healing can be accelerated with low level laser - see options HERE.

 Click Here for a scientific article abstract on the role of fibroblasts in the periodontal ligament